 If you’re on Windows, I’ve read good things about AutoHotKey – although it involves more direct scripting, and I haven’t used it myself.

 Once you create a macro, you’ll trigger it with a keystroke, hardware peripheral input, or by clicking on it within the macro editing program.
-I use the Elgato Stream Deck (paid link) to easily deploy dozens of macros, but today’s example will be triggered by the keyboard.
+I use the Elgato Stream Deck (paid link) to deploy dozens of macros, but today’s example will be triggered by the keyboard.

 This is all well and good, but what can I actually do with macros?
 I need examples to understand what you’re talking about.
 On recent jobs, I built macros to automate: